aksommerville/fullmoon4/README.md

 - [ ] Music.
 We don't need every song yet, just like 3 or so.
 - xxx Preprocess MIDI files, eg removing Logic's trailing delays.
 - - Maybe not a big deal?
 We're going to touch up with midevil in any case.
+- [ ] Refine items.
+- - [ ] Corn, seed: Decide whether these are the same thing.
+Sprite on actuation, and summon the bird or create a plant.
+- - [ ] Cheese: Visual feedback.
+Maybe a second sound effect when it ends?
+- - [ ] Feather: Actuate blocks and ...whatever else a feather does.
+- - [ ] Coin: throw
+- - [ ] Pitcher: pickup from environment
+- - [ ] Pitcher: advance plants when poured.
+And put out fires. and what else?
+- - [ ] Pitcher: visual feedback on pickup
+- - [ ] Match: Use global illumination_time for something.
+Darkened caves etc.
+- - [ ] Compass: How to decide on target location? see src/app/fmn_secrets.c

 ### April